determined-ai/determined/docs/integrations/data-transformers/pachyderm.rst

    export PACH_PROXY_PORT=8080

 After running your training script, go to the Determined WebUI and visit the experiment's **Overview** tab.
-Select the data hyperlink to view your Pachyderm repo.
+Select the data hyperlink to go to your Pachyderm repo.

    .. image:: /assets/images/webui-data-link.png
       :alt: Determined trial run showing link to Pachyderm data repo